-If you can’t be bothered to do the grunt work yourself, then take the bike to a hand car wash and get them to give it the once over.
-This is a decent starting point but you should follow up with a bit of effort on the areas that you can’t see that well (the rear shock, up and under the headstock, etc).
+You only need a bucket, sponge, some shampoo and elbow grease.
+This motorcycle cleaning kit is a decent starting point.
+Remember to follow up with a bit of effort on the areas that you can’t see that well (the rear shock, up and under the headstock, etc).
 10 minutes with some warm soapy water and a decent brush will make all the difference.

 Handy link: Motorcycle cleaning guide